Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 The first value isn't a warning, just an indication that the lookahead function couldn't do something with the time given.
 It doesn't slow down the print, but is likely not ideal.
 The second number is a 'prepare move' underrun, which means that the move could not be prepared in time and so the movement must wait.
 This is much worse than the first one.
 Try replacing the SD card if you get these.

+### Force unmount and mount

-If those tests do not work, you can also attempt to force the SD card to unmount and mount.
+You can force the SD card to unmount and mount, using [M22](/User_manual/Reference/Gcodes/M22) to unmount, [M21](/User_manual/Reference/Gcodes/M21) to mount.
 Any error message generated may be helpful in determining if the card is being read at all or not.

-M22 to unmount, M21 to mount.

 ## SD Card Diagnostic Test